ClarionQ/About/README.md

 # About
 ClarionQ

-Digital and analog solutions for the omnniversail present.
+Digital and analog solutions for the omniversail present.
 Life is real.